 The Niles West Band Program’s mission statement is to achieve the highest standards of music education and music performance; facilitate the musical enrichment of the student membership of Niles West and its feeder schools; promote the place and value of music in our community and the significant role music plays in the cultural, intellectual, and social lives of young adults; foster fellowship and goodwill among its members and community; provide its membership with opportunities for personal growth and leadership through performance.

-The Niles West Band Program is comprised of three curricular concert ensembles.
+The Niles West Band Program consists of three curricular concert ensembles.
 All incoming freshmen woodwinds and brass are automatically enrolled for Concert Band.
-Our Symphonic Band is for upperclassmen and auditioned freshmen.
-This ensemble's main objective is to prepare students for the rigorous literature of the Wind Ensemble.
+Our Symphonic Band consists of upperclassmen and auditioned freshmen.
+This ensemble's main objective is to prepare students for the rigorous literature of the Wind Ensemble while continuing to foster growth and the enjoyment of music making.
 The Wind Ensemble is an auditioned ensemble and represents the top musicians in the program.
 Instrumentation is limited as this is the program's top performance ensemble.
 The Wind Ensemble performs college level musical literature and many students audition for various honor bands and outside music ensembles.

 The Niles West Band Program offers a wide variety of ensembles for students.
 Many colleges offer music scholarships for non-majors as well as scholarships for students interested in studying music.
 Skills acquired in band can help give students alternatives when seeking funding for higher education.
 Being involved in our many ensembles is a great place to start.